 “Lyngsoe Systems seemed to present an original and quite aesthetic way to make it possible,” says Brodie Quitterie, Supervisor of Users Services at the library.
 “We also were aware that they had worked for American and Nordic libraries that inspire French libraries a lot in their ways to be fluid and efficient.”

-By automating materials return and sorting, staff are free to spend more time welcoming users to the library, helping them find what they are looking for, and work on improving services and programs.
+By automating materials return and sorting, the staff is free to spend more time welcoming users to the library, helping them find what they are looking for, and work on improving services and programs.